macrofacet/horoma/README.md

-# horoma.github.io
+# Horoma
 A WebGL color gamut/volume viewer.
+See it at subb.github.io/horoma.